 Assignments: This course mixes theory with practical instruction.
 Your first assignment, "analog film" will require you to buy a disposable camera and have the prints developed.
 Please plan ahead, developing can take up to a week depending on where you send the film.
-You will also write a 3-5 page mid-term paper critiquing one or more of the films or theories in class.
-Finally, you will produce a visual ethnography and write a 3-5 page paper situating that work within an anthropological framework.
+You will also write a 3-4 page mid-term paper critiquing one or more of the films or theories in class.
+Finally, you will produce a visual ethnography and write a 3-4 page paper situating that work within an anthropological framework.

-1. Analog film assignment 30 Hand in CD, prints, & paper
+Analog film assignment Proposal 30 10 Hand in CD, prints, & paper Upload file

-2. Proposal 10 Upload file

-200 word proposal explaining your final
+200 word proposal explaining your fir nal project, ar ny ethical or access issues you

 may have, and how you plan to present your final project.

 3. Midterm Writing assignment 50 Turnit In

 4. Ethnography Project 100 Turn in hard copy

 5. Analysis Paper 50 Turnit In

 6. Participation / Professionalism 20

 Total: 260